-- 4. Use fine emery paper on the center hole of the clutch and on the tapered section of the crankshaft. - 5.
+- 4. Clean the center hole of the clutch and on the tapered section of the crankshaft. - 5.
 Apply a small amount of wicking / bearing retainer (green) thread lock agent to the center tapered section of the crankshaft and taper of clutch arbor.